carrafa/typedriver/readme.md

 ![profile](./md_images/profile.png)

-A user can create a profile, to keep track of their high scores.
+Users create profiles which are used to keep track of their times.
 They can also pick their favorite color, and their race car will be painted accordingly.

 ![racecar](./md_images/racecar.png)
 ![racecar](./md_images/racecar.png)